FIRST AID POLICY

 - TLC as required.

-- All staff receive First Aid training every three years.
-Whenever possible Paediatric First Aid training is given. (see file for training records)
+- Staff receive First Aid training every three years.
+Whenever possible Paediatric First Aid training is given.

 - Various areas around school contain a first aid box to ensure quick access to basic medical supplies.
 The contents of the boxes are checked and updated regularly.